DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 - (forall t, (Trait(t) -> Result) -> (exists t, Trait(t)) -> Result)
 ```

-Applying these transformations in Coq operates via Tactics, the tactic for splitting our goal into two separate goals like this is unsurprisingly called `split`.
+A transformation in Coq is called a Tactic.
+The tactic for splitting our goal into two separate goals like this is unsurprisingly called `split`.
 To evaluate your proof up to where your cursor is press `CMD+Enter`.
 You should see the goals screen on the right update to reflect the new state of trying to prove our theorem.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),